unosolo/devbox/README.md

 192.168.22.18   site.example2.dev

 ```
-To create a self-signed SSL certificate for the site add the following `ssl` property.
+To create a self-signed SSL certificate for the site add the following `ssl` property to the site where you want to add it.
 ```
+sites:
+    - site1:
+        url: site.example1.dev
+        root: /vagrant/sites/example1
         ssl: true
+    - site2:
+        url: site.example2.dev
+        root: /vagrant/sites/example2
 ```